niklab90/Getting_and_Cleaning_Data_Course_Project/README.md

-DataCleaning.R performs the data preparation which is then followed by the 5 steps required as described in the course project’s definition.
+DataCleaning.R performs the data preparation which is then followed by the 5 steps described in the course project’s requirements:

 1. The dataset is downloaded
 2. The different parts of the datacontained in the downloaded set are assigned to variables: